valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

 * Test the Adapter, launching the client listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-ChatTile-adapter-java#clients-using-this-adapter).

 ## Build
-To build your own version of `LS_ChatTile_Demo_Adapters.jar`, instead of using the one provided in the `deploy.zip` file  from the [Install](https://github.com/Weswit/Lightstreamer-example-ChatTile-adapter-java#install) section above, follow these steps.
+To build your own version of `LS_ChatTile_Demo_Adapters.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-ChatTile-adapter-java#install) section above, follow these steps:
 * Download this project.
 * Get the `ls-adapter-interface.jar`, `ls-generic-adapters.jar`, and `log4j-1.2.15.jar` files from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), and copy them into the `lib` directory.
 * Get the `ua-parser-1.2.2.jar` file from [ua_parser Java Library](https://github.com/tobie/ua-parser/tree/master/java), and copy it into the `lib` directory.